Quick Relief. Trusted Local Care.

 - Keep the crown or filling if you can:

 Place it in a clean container or plastic bag.
-Your dentist will check if it can be reused. - Avoid chewing on that side:
+Your dentist will check whether it can be reused. - Avoid chewing on that side:

 Try not to eat hard or sticky foods on the affected side.
-This helps prevent further damage to the exposed tooth. - Rinse your mouth gently:
+This may help reduce the risk of further damage to the exposed tooth. - Rinse your mouth gently:

-Use warm water or a mild saltwater rinse to keep the area clean and reduce the chance of irritation. - Book a dental appointment as soon as possible:
+Use warm water or a mild saltwater rinse to keep the area clean and reduce the chance of irritation. - Arrange a dental appointment promptly:

-If your crown or filling has come out, our team at Eversmile Dental can assess the tooth and recommend the most suitable way to restore it.
+If your crown or filling has come out, our team at Eversmile Dental can examine the tooth and discuss the options for restoring it.

 Can I reattach my crown by myself?